1.1 Corporate information

 1.6 Depreciation and amortization:

-Design Charges for Shuttering Materials - amortized over expected project duration ranging from 1-2
+Design charges for Shuttering Materials - amortized over expected project duration ranging from 1-2

 Computer software - 2 years.

-the asset, the amortization method is changed to reflect the changed
+benefits from the asset, the amortization method is changed to reflect the changed pattern.

 1.7 Borrowing Costs :